-If you’re new to the gaming world, you might be confused with all terminology and not sure if you’re gaming at an optimal FPS.
+If you’re new to gaming, you might be confused by all the terminology and unsure if you’re gaming at an optimal FPS.

 So, how important is FPS in gaming?